Azure/device-simulation-dotnet/README.md

    up and running the Storage Adapter microservice, which should be listening at http://127.0.0.1:9022
 1. Open the solution in Visual Studio or VS Code
-1. Define the following environment variable:
+1. Define the following environment variables.
+See [Configuration and Environment variables](#configuration-and-environment-variables) for detailed information for setting these for your enviroment.
    * `PCS_IOTHUB_CONNSTRING` = {your Azure IoT Hub connection string}
 1. Start the WebService project (e.g. press F5)
 1. Test if the service is running, opening http://127.0.0.1:9003/v1/status